Get Ready for the 2013 Alton Miles for Meso

 One Court Street, Alton, Illinois, 62002

-Additional details including qualifying times, course bonuses and the elite race registration package can be found on the Miles for Meso Elite Race Page.
+Additional details for elite runners including qualifying times, course bonuses and the elite race registration package can be found on the Miles for Meso Elite Race Page.

 Age Group 5K & Walker Registration